I know, first world problems, and let’s face it with Brexit and Trump, there’s enough of those at the moment. These are all slightly more trivial!

 Oh my god I hate that word.
 I know it is in the dictionary, but to me it just sounds grammatically incorrect.
 There are certain words in the English language that do not have a plural, such as sheep and fish.
 There are also certain words that stay the same in past tense such as beat, hurt, and cut (there seems to be a theme there!).
 Text should be one of those words that stays the same in the past tense.
 To me saying, “He text me” is far more acceptable than saying, “He texted me”.
 Every time I hear someone say “texted” I flinch!

 10 Clothing Sizes

 How can my dress size vary by three sizes in the same shop?
 How can a size 12 be an extra large?
 Why is my size never in the sales?
 Why do they put the smaller size shoes at the top of the display rack, when logic tells you smaller feet equals smaller height, and now I can’t reach them!

-Bonus items that very nearly made the list were; rap music.
+Bonus items that very nearly made the ‘things that wind me up’ list were; rap music.
 Gym status updates.
 Craig David.
 People making unnecessary noise like tapping their fork on the table.
 Richard Madeley.
 And people who only give half the story on facebook, for example:

 At A&E. Could be a long wait.

 Why?
 What happened?
 Are you ok?
 For the love of god don’t leave me hanging.

 So that’s the things that wind me up, tell me what infuriates you…